Loading...

 - Authorized representatives (such as NGOs, lawyers, or community leaders) with written permission to act on behalf of those affected.

-You do not need to be a national of the country where the project is taking place, but you must have a clear connection to the harm, or potential harm, described in the complaint.
+You do not need to be a national of the country where the project is taking place, but you must have a connection to the harm, or potential harm, described in the complaint.

 For SRM, your complaint is only eligible if you have already made a good faith effort to raise your concerns with project staff or implementing partners first, unless you fear retaliation or face other barriers such as safety, language or access barriers.
-Explain any past efforts or barriers faced, to support a dispute resolution process (by SRM).
+Explain any past efforts to raise your concerns, to support a dispute resolution process (by SRM).
+If you fear retaliation or are unable to engage with project staff due to safety, language or access barriers, explain those challenges in your complaint.

 SECU, on the other hand, does not require you to have raised your concerns with the project team before filing.
 However, explaining any past efforts (or barriers you faced in trying) can help demonstrate your good faith attempts at raising issues and may support an investigation (by SECU).